 Use a Filter with an ML option selected.

-Use Machine Learning - Strict: Will optimize and risk sacrificing campaign delivery goals.
+Bid Optimization - Strict: Will optimize fully even if it risks sacrificing campaign delivery goals.

 As always, Filters can be used on specific bid strategies, or as campaign wide default.

 In addition to using a Filter with activated ML, the campaign will need to have a set KPI.
 The set KPI will rule which machine learning model is used to score bid opportunities.